1979 World Series: Game 7

 The Pirates capped an amazing comeback on the strength of Willie Stargell, who went 4–for–5 with a single, two doubles, and a towering two-run homer in the sixth off Scott McGregor.
 McGregor pitched eight solid innings in a losing cause.
 For insurance in the ninth, Omar Moreno collected an RBI single, while another run scored when Dave Parker and Bill Robinson were hit by pitches back-to-back, scoring Moreno.
 Orioles manager Earl Weaver made five pitching changes in the ninth inning in an attempt to keep the game within reach.
 The O's only run came on a Rich Dauer homer in the third, the team's only RBI in the last three games (the run in Game 5 scored on a double play, which is not credited as an RBI to the batter).
 Significantly, Eddie Murray, the Orioles' main offensive threat, was 0-for-21 in the final five games of the Series, including a fly-out to Parker to end the eighth with the bases loaded (following an intentional walk to Ken Singleton).
 Following their six run outburst in the eighth inning of Game 4, the Birds scored only two runs on 17 hits over the series final 28 innings.
 Pirates reliever Grant Jackson got the win after 22/3 innings after relieving Don Robinson, who had relieved Jim Bibby who lasted four innings and allowed the lone Oriole run.

 U.S. President Jimmy Carter made an appearance in Game 7—he threw out the first pitch—and after the game made a visit to the victorious Pittsburgh clubhouse.
 Prior to the ceremonial first pitch, Bill Schustik played the National Anthem.
 Pirates closer Kent Tekulve earned a save.

-With the exception of winning the 2013 National League Wild Card Game this is the last postseason series the Pirates have won.
+This was the last postseason series won by the Pirates until winning the 2013 National League Wild Card Game.
+This would also be, as of 2025, the last time the Pirates appeared in a World Series in their history.
+All five of the Pirates' World Series victories went the maximum seven games.